joash/portfolio/README.md

 Most times however, I join the crabs and ride a verocious white cancer-branded baby horse called __"Sahmiye"__, with a Twitter handle __@inNz10__(_in-new-zone-10_) hanging over my ass on the Internet.
 It's fun; I sniff, scout, discover and visualize critical insights, hidden patterns, and valuable [sentiments](sahmiye-twitter.html) in text-based data using the holy grail in statistical analysis and deep learning techniques.

-Let's say...like my relatives the sea Crabs, and mountain gorillas, I love digging magical holes using a dagger made in steel from R and Python, just to sniff out fresh data in the sand of time!
+Let's say...like the sea crabs, and mountain gorillas, I love digging magical holes using special daggers made in steel from R and Python...just to sniff out fresh data in the sand of time because I am the one!